schorschii/OWA-SMIME4Linux/README.md

 First, if you are still logged in, log out and log in again.
 OWA checks the SMIME control availability when logging in.

 1. Open a SMIME encrypted and/or signed mail -> profit.
 2. Sending a SMIME encrypted and/or signed mail unfortunately needs one more hack.
 Thanks to Microsoft, the encrypt/signing options only appear if the browser's user agent contains "Windows".
-You need to open the dev tools (F12), click on the 3 dots -> More Tools -> Network Conditions.
+   - For a quick test, you can open the dev tools (F12), click on the 3 dots -> More Tools -> Network Conditions.
 There, disable "Use browser default" and select "Chrome - Windows".
+This only works as long as the dev tools are open.
+   - For a durable solution, you can use the [User Agent Switcher and Manager](https://chromewebstore.google.com/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg) Chrome extension.
+Install it, open the extension settings, choose "White-List Mode" and enter your OWA URL there (this ensures that the custom user agent will only be used for this URL - we don't want to increase Windows page views in website statistics!).
+Don't forget to click "Save" on the bottom.
+     Next, click the User Agent Switcher icon in the Chrome menu bar, choose "Chrome Windows 10" as user agent and click "Apply (active Window)".
-Log out and log in again, now you shoud have the options to enable encryption/signing when writing an email.
-This is only a temporary workaround.
-If you have a better solution please let me know!
+   - Log out and log in again, now you shoud have the options to enable encryption/signing when writing an email.

+## Server Setup
+S/MIME in OWA (regardless if used on Windows or Linux) requires a proper setup by your Exchange admin as described in [this Microsoft article](https://techcommunity.microsoft.com/t5/exchange-team-blog/how-to-configure-s-mime-in-office-365/ba-p/584516).

+- Set the `SMIMECertificateIssuingCA` option in your Office 365 or on-prem Exchange by uploading an .SST file with the allowed CA certificates.
+This is basically the chain.pem as described in the installation instructions but in a proprietary SST format.
+Only an administrator can do this.
+If this is not set correctly, you will see an error like this:
+  > An error occurred while sending this S/MIME message.
+The certificate used to sign this message isn’t trusted by your organisation.

+- Publish your personal certificate in your companies GAL (Global Address List) ie. Active Directory (only the public part, without private key of course).
+This can be done by yourself without admin rights.
+I have a tool for that too for Linux users who can't use Outlook, it's called [CertUploader](https://github.com/schorschii/CertUploader), but it focuses on on-prem AD.
+Linux-only solutions for Microsoft 365 are highly appreciated.

 ## Debugging
 In case of problems, you can create an empty file `~/.cache/owa-smime4linux/native.log` to enable logging of the Native Messaging communication.
 Attention: this will contain decrypted messages in plaintext.
 Delete the file afterwards to disable logging!